Unity-Technologies/UnityRenderStreaming/README_EN.md

 ### Graphics Cards

 This solution is optimised for NVIDIA graphics cards.
-Using a recommended graphics card will allow streaming with the lowest latency.
+Using a recommended graphics card will allow streaming with lower latency.
 See NVIDIA's [NVIDIA VIDEO CODEC SDK](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix) webpage for a list of recommended graphics cards.

 ## Package Structure